Forest Technology Courses

 Overview of Geographic Information Systems (GIS) and Global Positioning Systems (GPS) technology as it pertains to forest technology.
 Emphasis on the GIS technology of ARC VIEW and ARC INFO.
-Enables the student to move back and forth between Geographic Information Systems (GIS) and Global Positioning Systems (GPS) applications.
-Geographic Information Systems (GIS) technology deals with the manipulation of data using computerized software data.
-Geographic Positioning Systems (GPS) technically deals with the capture of location data via the 24 satellites that orbit the Earth.
+Enables the student to move back and forth between Geographic Information Systems (GIS) technology dealing with the manipulation of data using computerized software data and GPS applications which utilize location data via the 24 satellites that orbit the Earth.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): CSC124 and MTH180 or CSC124 and MTH124.
-Spring Only.
+Fall Only.

 Natural history and environmental impact of animals and nature to Pennsylvania and other parts of the world.
 Emphasis on wildlife's influence on the forest.
-3 Credits (2 Lecture - 3 Lab) Spring Only.
+3 Credits (2 Lecture - 3 Lab) Fall Only.

 Forest Land Management

 Basic concepts of managing publicly and privately owned forestlands used for more than one purpose (for example, recreation and logging).
 Course work demonstrates the importance of managing the land for recreation, wildlife and water.
-(Formerly FOR 246) 3 Credits (2 Lecture - 3 Lab) (Writing Enriched) Spring Only.
+3 Credits (2 Lecture - 3 Lab) (Writing Enriched) Spring Only.

 Overview of factors affecting the health of trees in forest and urban environments.
 Major topics include forest disease, insects and fire.
 Diseases covered include those caused by biotic pathogens and abiotic stressors, including root rots, wilts, cankers, rusts, and decays.
 Particular attention is paid to insect activity that is directly related to tree health and subsequent loss of wood fiber.
 Topics include gypsy moth, hemlock wooly adelgid, scale, wood boring insects, and defoliating insects.
 PA 130 Certification (Level One) forest fire training is included.
 PA DCNR (Pennsylvania Department of Conservation and Natural Resources) personnel conduct this training, consisting of a day of lecture followed by a controlled burn laboratory exercise.
 Successful completion of this certification allows students to fight forest fires in the state of Pennsylvania.
 Forest management discussion includes silvicultural treatments, Integrated Pest Management (IPM), fire, and how these tools are utilized to maintain forest health and productivity.
 3 Credits (2 Lecture - 3 Lab) Fall Only.